gestivalet/machine-learning/README.md

 # Machine-Learning-Portfolio

 This portfolio is being developed by Gabriel Estivalet to use Machine Learning techniques on regression and classification problems.
-The files that start with `Udacity` are projects developed following course content from the School.
+The files that start with `Udacity` are projects developed following course content from the [School](https://eu.udacity.com)

 ### The sources used as guidelines for these projects are:

 - General Assembly: Data Science course materials;

-- Udacity Machine Learning Nanodegree materials;
+- Udacity Nanodegree materials;

 - Muller & Guido: Introduction to Machine Learning with Python, O'Reilly, 2016;